 Update 5/20/2020: CSA Registration Closed

 Thank you for your interest!
 Our CSA is currently full.
-We may decide to release a few more memberships once the season is rolling, so please send us a message if you would like to be put on a wait list.
+Please send us a message if you would like to be notified when signups start for next year.

 CSA Frequently Asked Questions

 CSA stands for Community Supported Agriculture.
 It is a way to encourage and support local food production and sustainable land management practices.
 CSA members prepay for their food for the growing season.
 By making this commitment to the farm in advance, you help the farm's cash flow when things are tight with springtime investments in seeds, fertilizer and tools.
 Your membership also helps buffer some of the uncertainty of the season, as some crops inevitably perform better than others due to unpredictable weather, pest, disease and market patterns.

 CSA can be a great tool to deepen your relationship with your plate, learning to eat with the seasons.
 If you enjoy cooking and trying new vegetables, it can be an exciting culinary adventure.
 Members rejoice in the bounties of the season alongside with the farmer.